 Welcome to the front line of human evolution.

 Founded in 2011, Human Being Training is a registered nonprofit and the road show of Amanda Parker Lambert, author of the forthcoming 4-book series Human Being Training.
+(For a preview and quick cheat sheet to some of the main HBT themes, download my new ebook free here!)

 What I like to do most is remind people that each of has the answers to the key questions Who Am I? and Why Am I Here?
 My mission is to provide you with the space, inspiration, courage, and energy to remember that.